auraphp/Aura.Sql/README.md

 Transactions
 ------------

-Aura SQL adapters always start in autocommit mode (the same as PDO).
+Aura SQL connections always start in autocommit mode (the same as PDO).
 However, you can turn off autocommit mode and start a transaction with `beginTransaction()`, then either `commit()` or `rollBack()` the transaction.
-Commits and rollbacks cause the adapter to go back into autocommit mode.
+Commits and rollbacks cause the connection to go back into autocommit mode.

 ```php
 <?php